 Analysts and aid groups say much of it was taken by far-right paramilitary groups on behalf of cattle ranchers and drug traffickers.

-The government, however, blames at least a third of the seizures on the Farc - a claim the rebels deny.'Encouraging development'
+The government, however, blames at least a third of the seizures on the Farc - a claim the rebels deny.